akorinda/MiSCA-ID-Sticker-Generator/README.md

 __Are Duplicants Needed?__<br>
-There is flexibility in Create-Document.py to define how many copies of each sticker ared desired.
+The program will ask you how many copies of each sticker you want.
 We started the season with 3 stickers for each rider.
 In 2021, out of 64 riders, only one went through all three.
 We used an inkjet printer and the stickers were succeptible to smugging from rain; two stickers were replaced for water damage.
 After 12 weeks one sticker would not scan because it had become too faded from sun exposure.

 __Barcode Scanner Requirements__<br>